 1. Tenant Privacy and Alabama Landlord’s Right to Enter the Dwelling

-In Alabama, landlords are expected to provide a 2-day notice to the tenants before entering the rental space.
+Under Alabama law, landlords are expected to provide a 2-day notice to the tenants before entering the rental space.
 Exceptions to this requirement are during:

 - Emergency situations